Settlement Process

 Once the title company completes the title search, you'll receive their title commitment along with a tax certificate.

-The title commitment is crucial as it outlines the current property owner(s) and any conditions necessary for insuring the closing.
-It summarizes the title company's title research and specifies any requirements or conditions to be met before closing.
-Rest assured, title will thoroughly review this information and address any concerns.
+The title commitment is essential because it identifies the current property owner(s) and any conditions needed for insuring the closing.
+It summarizes the title company's research and lists any requirements or conditions that must be met before closing.
+Don't worry—title will review everything thoroughly and handle any concerns.

 Did you know that title insurance often excludes coverage for mineral rights?
 This means that buyers may need to obtain additional coverage if they want protection in this area.
 It's recommended to hire an attorney to help with contracts related to oil and gas mineral rights in real estate transactions.

-The tax certificate provides insights into the property's assessed value, tax liability, and any outstanding taxes as per the county taxing authority(ies).
-It offers a comprehensive view of the property's tax status, indicating whether all due taxes have been settled.
+The tax certificate gives an overview of the property's assessed value, tax liability, and any outstanding taxes according to the county taxing authority.
+It shows the property's tax status, including whether all taxes have been paid.

 The Title Commitment is a commitment to issue title insurance and is broken into four schedules as follows: